Get ready for your first major peak in Ladakh!

 Leh to Markha

-In the morning, you will drive from Leh to Chilling, a small village located on the banks of the Indus River.From Chilling, you will start your trek to Skiu, a beautiful village surrounded by mountains.
-The trek is relatively easy, with a gradual ascent.
-After trekking for 3 hours you will reach Markha & spend the night in a tent.
+In the morning, a 3-hour drive will take you from Leh to Skiu, which is a small village located on the banks of the Indus, surrounded by the jagged ridgelines of Ladakhi mountains.
+Owing to the new road which has been constructed on this route from Chilling (which was the original roadhead) to Skiu , today is a relaxed day of trekking.
+The trail is relatively easy, with a gradual ascent.
+After trekking for about 3 hours you will reach Markha and spend the night in a tent.

 Day 4